mcustiel/php-simple-request/README.md

 // accepts Arrays or objects of int of any size.
 ```

+**Note:** This annotation was added as a json-schema-like annotation.
+Please have in mind that it could be better to use sub-object creation through ParseAs annotation in most of the cases.

 #### RegExp

 This validator checks the field against a given regular expression.